 This level of detail expression, named [Sales by Region], is then placed on Text to show total sales per region.

-If the INCLUDE keyword had been used in the level of detail expression instead of FIXED, the values would be different for each state, because Tableau would add the dimension in the expression ([Region]) with any additional dimensions in the view ([State]) when determining values for the expression.
-The result would be as follows:
+If the keyword had been INCLUDE instead of FIXED, the values would be different for each state.
+INCLUDE uses the dimension in the expression ([Region]) and any additional dimensions in the view ([State]) when evaluating the expression.

 INCLUDE